IGR’s Top 10 Best Mobile Indie Games of 2020

 A simple control scheme and chunky, stylized visuals that effectively capture the feel of a beachside campground make this one especially well-suited for mobile play (and also earned developers Turnfollow the Jury Prix Award at IndieCade 2020).

-With a memorable, charmingly flawed cast of characters that you’ll feel like you know personally after just an hour or two, Wide Ocean Big Jacket should appeal especially to fans of games like Oxenfree and Night in the Woods and Oxenfree (albeit without the supernatural elements).
+With a memorable, charmingly flawed cast of characters that you’ll feel like you know personally after just an hour or two, Wide Ocean Big Jacket should appeal especially to fans of games like Oxenfree and Night in the Woods (albeit without the supernatural elements).

 Platforms: iOS (also available for Nintendo Switch, Windows PC, Mac, Linux, Steam)